SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/phonics/suprasegmental-phonics.md

 Fixed stress is stress where the stress always falls on the nth unit within a stress unit.
 Word stress =syn= prosodic word stress.
-Sentence stress =syn= utterance stress.
-Lexical stress is prosodic word stress which is lexicalized.
+Sentence stress =syn= utterance stress. lexemic stress is prosodic word stress which is lexemicized.

 #### how is stress conveyed